sizzzy/Silk-Corp-Guide/research/Storyboard Prompts.md

 4. A black adult girl weaving on a loom
 5. a grayscale image of a adolescence Black woman, silk forming delicately silk clothes around the woman, with glimmering and joyous expressions
 6. A black Adolescence girl, serene and composed, with the silk aura forming a cloth glowing brightly around her.
-7. A black adult bride wearing silk dress
+7. A black woman planting with community
 8. A black middle age adult woman playing with two black daughters all wearing silk dress.
 9. a black old woman teaching weaving to her granddaughter all wearing silk dress